 The device consists of a surface micromachined capacitive sensing cell (g-cell) and a CMOS signal conditioning ASIC contained in a single integrated circuit package.
-The sensing element is sealed hermetically at the wafer level using a bulk micromachined "cap" wafer.
+The sensing element is sealed hermetically at the wafer level using a bulk micromachined cap wafer.

 The g-cell is a mechanical structure formed from semiconductor materials (polysilicon) using semiconductor processes (masking and etching).
-It can be modeled as two stationary plates with a moveable plate in-between.
-The center plate can be deflected from its rest position by subjecting the system to an acceleration (Figure 2).
+It can be modeled as a set of beams attached to a movable central mass that move between fixed beams.
+The movable beams can be deflected from their rest position by subjecting the system to an acceleration (Figure 2).

-When the center plate deflects, the distance from it to one fixed plate will increase by the same amount that the distance to the other plate decreases.
+As the beams attached to the central mass move, the distance from them to the fixed beams on one side will increase by the same amount that the distance to the fixed beams on the other side decreases.
 The change in distance is a measure of acceleration.

-The g-cell plates form two back-to-back capacitors (Figure 3).
-As the center plate moves with acceleration, the distance between the plates changes and each capacitor's value will change, (C = A ε /D).
-Where A is the area of the plate, ε is the dielectric constant, and D is the distance between the plates.
+The g-cell plates form two back-to-back capacitors (Figure 2).
+As the central mass moves with acceleration, the distance between the beams change and each capacitor's value will change, (C = NA ε /D).
+Where A is the area of the facing side of the beam, ε is the dielectric constant, D is the distance between the beams, and N is the number of beams.